lexasss/VarjoDataLogger/README.md

 The room setup in Varjo Base must be reset once a user takes the upright poistion and faces toward the virtual desktop.
 This allows proper headset rotation compensation for hand location data.

+## Study

+This tool can be used run a study that involves using [CTT](https://github.com/lexasss/ctt) and [NBackTask](https://github.com/lexasss/n-back-task) applications.
+If you plan such a study, you can specify IP addresses of the machines running these apps (`cttip` and `nbtip` parameters).

+In addition, the log file with Varjo data can be extended with an additional Leap Motion hand tracker (the old model, not the model used to attach to the Varjo headset).
+If there is such a tracker, please download [LMStreaming tool](https://github.com/lexasss/LMStreaming) and provide `lmsip` parameter as the IP address of the machine running LMStreaming app.

+Finally, you would need to specify the study configuration.
+You can run the Varjo Data Logger with `setup` set to some not yet existing JSON file, and it will create such a file for you some default content.
+You then have to edit this file according to the descirption below.

-## Study configuration
+### Study configuration file

-Study setup is specified in a JSON file that has 4 sections
+Study configuration is specified in a JSON file that has 4 sections.

-### SessionSetups
+#### SessionSetups

 This section contains a list of experiment block descriptions, each consisting of 4 parameters: